Contact the GG Archives

 Biography of Col. John J. Astor

-Colonel John Jacob Astor and His Young Wife
+Colonel John Jacob Astor and His Young Wife.

-Col. John Jacob Astor, the American head of the Astor family, was born on the old Astor estate at Ferncliff, Rhinebeck-on-the-Hudson, 13 July 1864.
+Col. John Jacob Astor, the American head of the Astor family, was born on the old Astor estate at Ferncliff, Rhinebeck-on-the-Hudson, on 13 July 1864.
 He was the son of William Astor and a great-grandson of the original John Jacob Astor, founder of the house.
 His early school days were spent at St. Paul's, Concord, N. H.

 Two children were born to them, William Vincent Astor, now twenty-one years old, and Alice, ten.
 It was soon after this union that Colonel Astor began building large hotels.